Mister Rogers' Neighborhood season 1

-The following is a list of episodes from the first season of the PBS series, which was then NET Mister Rogers' Neighborhood, that was aired in 1968.
+The following is a list of episodes from the first season of the PBS (at the time NET) series Mister Rogers' Neighborhood, that was aired in 1968.
 Within the series history, this has produced the most episodes in one season.

 Episode 1

 Mrs. Russellite sends an invitation to Mr. Rogers to see her lampshade collection.
 Lady Elaine's changes to the geography of the Neighborhood of Make-Believe worry King Friday, who begins to impose new rules and restrictions in Make-Believe, and builds a wall.